 Accumulation

 Sick leave days not taken during the school year in which they were granted shall accumulate without limitation to the credit of the certified employee to whom they were granted.
-One (1) year prior to retirement, an employee shall be entitled to an incentive bonus for not using accrued sick days.

 Definition

 Sickness shall mean personal illness, including illness or temporary disabilities arising from pregnancy, or exposure to contagious diseases.